ChubiMoses/Remix-FundMe/README.md

 # Remix-FundMe
-A simple smart coontract for sending and receing Eth
+A simple smart coontract for sending and receiving Eth